0x173801/JIT-Hook/README.md

 # JIT-Hook
-Just In Shit Time Hooking
+Just In Shit Time Hooking <br />
+This is the code of the "billionUA" who gave me everything to trade with "EXGuard" <br />